-The new streaming platform will include Disney's sizable media archive as well as original programming.
-Thanks to the strength of its sprawling library, which features everything from beloved animated classics to buzzy Marvel and Star Wars movies, Disney's new service won't be going too heavy on original shows and movies at the start — as CEO Bob Iger put it, they're aiming to "not necessarily be in the volume game, but to be in the quality game" — but fans can still expect to see a few key franchises revived in new forms.
+The new streaming platform includes Disney's sizable media archive as well as original programming.
+Thanks to the strength of its sprawling library, which features everything from beloved animated classics to buzzy Marvel and Star Wars movies, Disney's new service won't be going too heavy on original shows and movies at the start — as CEO Bob Iger put it, it is aiming to "not necessarily be in the volume game, but to be in the quality game" — but fans can still expect to see a few key franchises revived in new forms.
 (Yes, that means new Star Wars and Marvel shows are on the way.)

 Here's everything we know about Disney's streaming service so far.

 (Disclosure: Links to retailers may earn money to support our work.)

 It is now up and running.
 The service launched Tuesday, Nov.
 12, at 9 a.m.
 ET.

 It's cheaper than most other streaming services.
 Disney+ costs subscribers just $6.99 per month.
 There is also an annual purchase option for $69.99.
 Sign up here.

 There is a Hulu and ESPN+ bundle available too.
 There is such a thing as too many different streaming service subscriptions, so Disney+ is making it a little bit easier on all of us.
 A bundle with Hulu (ad-supported) and ESPN+ is available for the incredibly reasonable price of $12.99/month.
 Presumably, options without ads and the addition of live TV will eventually become available, but there's no information about that just yet.